 Although there are 5 different types of paintball, Woodsball Paintball is the most common one.
-Read on to find out more about it.
+Read on to find out more about it….then check out our guide to the difference between woodsball vs speedball as well as the best paintball courses in the world.
 Everything You Need to Know About Woodsball Paintball How it’s played, the right equipment, and the fields.
 I’ll tell you about everything regarding Woodsball!

 Woodsball depends on patience and tactics, rather than speed and power.
 The two teams are mostly assigned a task against each other that requires a bit of planning.
 There are three famous Woodsball settings.

 The 1st one is Two-Flag, where each team is designated to a flag in their territory.
 Afterward, each team works on capturing the competitor’s flag and getting it to their side of the field.
 All that while still protecting their flag from theft.

 Another Woodsball setting is the Elimination Game.
 In this setting, each team works on eliminating the competitors within the time limit.
 The team who has the most kills is the winner.
 The last setting is Attack and Defend, where one team gets assigned a territory to protect.